conanc/CV/README.md

 Experience
 ==========

-Platform Developer (Java), [AMEE](http://www.amee.com), London 01/2012 - Today
+Senior Platform Developer (Java), [AMEE](http://www.amee.com), London 01/2012 - Today
 ------------------------------------------------------------------------------

 My role includes both software development and systems architecture.
 I am responsible for implementation of the back-end, but design the architecture for the entire system, including infrastructure, persistence, application architecture and messaging, and the accompanying systems and processes - TDD, continuous integration, deployment strategies, scalability and resilience, and security.
 This includes specifications for external vendors, and integration with their systems.
-My 2-person development team builds the core business platform supporting data access, providing RESTful APIs, batch database extracts and data analysis tooling.
+My development team builds the core business platform supporting data access, providing RESTful APIs, batch database extracts and data analysis tooling.
 It is both a rewarding and demanding position; I am consulted as the domain expert on application architecture and development practices.

 In this role I’ve worked on an existing emissions calculation platform and delivered a highly scalable data collection system.
 I am currently working on a business supply-chain risk analysis platform; having recently completed architectural plans for the initial phases of delivery, I am now implementing the back-end components.